DOPPLER TRIANGLE

 EXPLANATION:

-v VALUE IN DOPPLER TRIANGLE
+VALUE OF v IN THE DOPPLER TRIANGLE